juicedata/juicefs/docs/en/guide/clone.md

 ## Consistency {#consistency}

-The `clone` subcommand provides consistency guarantees as follows:
+In terms of transaction consistency, cloning behaves as follows:

+- Before `clone` command finishes, destination file is not visible.
 - For file: The `clone` command ensures atomicity, meaning that the cloned file will always be in a correct and consistent state.
 - For directory: The `clone` command does not guarantee atomicity for directories.
 In other words, if the source directory changes during the cloning process, the target directory may be different from the source directory.
+- Only one `clone` can be successfully created from the same location at the same time.
+The failed clone will clean up the temporarily created directory tree.

-However, the destination directory is not visible until the `clone` command is completed, if the command didn't manage to finish properly, there could be metadata leak and you should clean up using the [`juicefs gc --delete`](../reference/command_reference.md#gc) command.
+The clone is done by the mount process, it will be interrupted if `clone` command is terminated.
+If the clone fails or is interrupted, `mount` process will cleanup any created inodes.
+If the mount process fails to do that, there could be some leaking the metadata engine and object storage, because the dangling tree still hold the references to underlying data blocks.
+They could be cleaned up by the [`juicefs gc --delete`](../reference/command_reference.md#gc) command.